 Why is solar better for the environment than traditional power sources?

 Now that you have an idea of how solar systems work, we can move on to just how much better for the environment they are than traditional power sources.
-Solar technology produces electricity without any drilling, fracking or burning, and doesn’t have any hazardous side effects.
+Solar technology produces electricity without drilling, fracking or burning, and doesn’t have any hazardous side effects.
 Solar systems generate electricity without emitting any harmful greenhouse gases into the atmosphere.
 They simply harness the energy of the sun to meet your power needs.
-San Diego Solar is one of the most efficient renewable resources out there and it's the single biggest home improvement homeowners can make to positively impact the environment and add value to their homes.
+San Diego solar is one of the most efficient renewable resources out there and it's the single biggest home improvement homeowners can make to positively impact the environment and at the same time add value to their homes.
 One of the advantages of solar energy is reducing your electrical consumption and reliance on fossil fuels immediately and for the long-term!
 But that’s not the only benefit of solar energy.
 It also has the potential to increase national security and boost the economy by creating jobs and reducing our dependence on foreign oil.

 According to Scientific America, energy security is driving the United States military to renewables.
-In an effort to reduce greenhouse gas emissions, Obama ordered federal agencies to derive 30 percent of their electricity from renewable sources like solar and wind by 2025.
+In an effort to reduce greenhouse gas emissions, former President Barak Obama ordered federal agencies to derive 30 percent of their electricity from renewable sources like solar and wind by 2025.
 But the Department of Defense, the nation’s largest consumer of energy, isn’t going green for environmental reasons alone.
 Their biggest motivation is to enhance national security.

-Producing energy from clean sources rather than from fossil fuels significantly benefits public health as well.
+Producing energy from clean and renewable sources rather than from fossil fuels significantly benefits public health as well.
 According to the Union of Concerned Scientists (UCSUSA), “The air and water pollution emitted by coal and natural gas plants is linked to breathing problems, neurological damage, heart attacks, and cancer.
 Replacing fossil fuels with renewable energy has been found to reduce premature mortality and lost workdays, and it reduces overall healthcare costs.”
-Renewable energies, like wind, solar, and hydroelectric systems, generate electricity with no associated air pollution emissions.
+Renewable energies, like wind, solar, and hydroelectric systems generate electricity with no associated air pollution emissions.
 In addition to not polluting the air, they also don’t pollute water resources like coal mining and natural gas drilling do.
 Here’s what the UCSUSA has to say about renewables and water pollution: “Wind and solar energy require essentially no water to operate and thus do not pollute water resources or strain supply by competing with agriculture, drinking water systems or other important water needs.
 In contrast, fossil fuels can have a significant impact on water resources.
 For example, both coal mining and natural gas drilling can pollute sources of drinking water.
 Natural gas extraction by hydraulic fracturing (fracking) requires large amounts of water and all thermal power plants, including those powered by coal, gas, and oil, withdraw and consume water for cooling.”